La Repubblica: Early years

 The newspaper first went on sale on 14 January 1976.
 It was presented as the first Italian tabloid, with some sections such as sports and business intentionally left out.
 When it was founded, it was intended to be a second newspaper, with only major news at the national level, to an audience that has already read a local newspaper.
 It was composed of 20 pages and was published from Tuesday to Sunday.
 The paper defined itself as a "newspaper-party" (giornale-partito) in its initial stage.

 During the first two years, it built up a core-audience identified as members of the centre-left and the Italian Communist Party (PCI).
 In 1977, Scalfari decided to cater to the university student movement, so la Repubblica began its expansion.
 The strength of the newspaper lay particularly in the editorial comments section, which was always incisive and thought-provoking.
-In the meantime, Giampaolo Pansa from Corriere della Sera became the deputy director, alongside Rocca and Pirani.
+In the meantime, Giampaolo Pansa from Corriere della Sera became the deputy director.